 Fitzsimons Veterans Medical Center

-After years of delay and controversy about the future of Denver's VA Medical Center, Colorado's veterans got some good news in 2009 when the Obama Administration announced plans to build a stand-alone, 200-bed tertiary care hospital at the former Fitzsimons Army Medical Center in Aurora.
+After years of delay and controversy about the future of Denver's VA Medical Center, Colorado's veterans got some good news in 2009 when the Obama administration announced plans to build a new stand-alone, 200-bed tertiary care VA hospital at the former Fitzsimons Army Medical Center in Aurora.
 The future of the aging Denver VA hospital had been a source of tension between the Colorado veterans' community and the VA, and I fought for many years to get the VA to honor its promise to replace the hospital.
-I'm glad that VA Secretary Eric Shinseki heard the voices of the Colorado Congressional delegation, our local veterans' community and veterans' service organizations, and came up with the right solution for Colorado and the Rocky Mountain region.

-The United States military is the strongest, most capable force in the world because of the professionalism, courage and commitment of our men and women in uniform.
-The troops who defend this nation understand the true meaning of hard work, the importance of teamwork and the rewards that come to those who don't quit until a job is done right.
+The U.S. military is the strongest, most capable force in the world because of the professionalism, courage and commitment of our men and women in uniform.
+The troops who defend our nation understand the true meaning of hard work, the importance of teamwork and the rewards that come to those who don't quit until a job is done right.
 The same skills, work ethic and pride that can be found in our uniformed personnel carry through to the civilian workforce in our veterans.
 No one who has served our country in uniform should be without work after they leave the military, and Congress must do everything in its power to help our veterans make a smooth transition into the civilian workforce.
 That's why I was proud to support the Veterans Job Corps Act and other legislation designed to ensure that our military heroes have the skills and opportunity to find good paying jobs and long-term careers once they leave the service.

 Bringing a National Veterans' Cemetery to Southern Colorado